 After the Appeal Committee has completed its deliberations, you will receive the Committee's final decision in writing.
 This will conclude the appeal process for the term covered by the application.
 The University will not conduct any further review of the decision.

-For questions on Residency Regulations, please contact:
+For questions on in-state tuition, please contact:

 Residency Classification Office

 500 South State Street